-4. Because at death the saint goes direct to the Lord.
+4. Because at death the saint goes directly to the Lord.

 The Lord delights in having His people with Himself.
 Blessedly was this evidenced all through His earthly ministry.
-Wherever He went, the Lord took His disciples along with Him.
-Whether it was to the marriage at Cana, to the holy feasts in Jerusalem, to the house of Jairus when his daughter lay dead, or to the Mount of Transfiguration, they ever accompanied Him.
+Wherever He went, the Lord took marriage at Cana, to the holy feasts in Jerusalem, to the house of Jairus when his daughter lay dead, or to the Mount of Transfiguration, they ever accompanied Him.
 How blessed is that word in Mark 3:14, "He ordained twelve, that they should be with him."
 And He is "the same yesterday and today and for ever."
 Therefore has He assured us, "If I go and prepare a place for you, I will come again, and receive you unto Myself, that where I am, there ye may be also" (John 14:3).
 Precious then is the death of the saints in His sight, because absent from the body we are "present with the Lord" (2 Cor.
 5:8).